bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- Rain
+- Cloudy
 - 94% humidity
-- 16 mph wind
+- 17 mph wind
 - 100% cloud cover
 - 53 AQI 🟨
-- 0.12 inches of rain in the past 24 hours
+- 0.18 inches of rain in the past 24 hours
-- 1.01 inches of rain and 0.09 inches of snow expected in the next 72 hours
+- 0.93 inches of rain and 0.09 inches of snow expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>